The Pinnacle (Bristol, Tennessee)

 The Pinnacle is a 240 acre shopping center and commercial development located in Bristol, Tennessee.
 Established by Johnson Commercial Development and Oldacre McDonald LLC, its first stores opened in 2014.
 It is a mixed-use complex, with 1.3 million square feet (appx.
 121,000 square meters) of retail, restaurant, hotel, and office space, as well as recreational areas.
+The Pinnacle is located off of U.S. Route 11W and Interstate 81.
+It is adjacent to the Virginia state line and is near the twin city of Bristol, Virginia.

 Anchor stores are Bass Pro Shops, Belk, Dick's Sporting Goods, CarMax and Marquee Cinemas.
-Its junior anchors are Old Navy, Michael's, ULTA, Kirkland's, and Marshall's.
+Its junior anchors are Old Navy, Michaels, Ulta Beauty, Kirkland's, and Marshalls.

 History

 The $200,000,000 development was partially funded by the City of Bristol, which provided $25,000,000 for the Public Infrastructure portion of the project.
 Johnson estimates that the first phase of the complex will create 2000 jobs, and add $200 million in annual sales to the local economy.
 The first stores opened in 2014 and many have followed in 2015.
 Pinnacle 12 by Marquee Cinemas opened in October 2015.